-Xavier's RCMI funding is provided by the NIH through the NIMHD.
-The National Institutes for Minority Health and Health Disparities is a part of the National Institutes of Health (NIH), provides laboratory scientists and clinical researchers with the tools and training they need to understand, detect, treat and prevent a wide range of diseases.
-NIMHD supports all aspects of clinical and translational research, connecting researchers, patients and communities across the nation.
-This support enables discoveries made at a molecular and cellular level to move to animal-based studies, and then to patient-oriented clinical research, ultimately leading to improved patient care.
-Through programs such as the Clinical and Translational Science Awards, NIMHD convenes innovative research teams and equips them with essential tools and critical resources needed to tackle the nation's complex health problems.
+Xavier's RCMI funding is provided by the National Institutes of Health (NIH) through the National Institute on Minority Health and Health Disparities (NIMHD) grant 2G12MD007595, which provides laboratory scientists and clinical researchers with the tools and training they need to understand, detect, treat and prevent a wide range of diseases.
+NIMHD supports all aspects of clinical and translational research, connecting researchers, patients, and communities across the nation.
+This support enables discoveries made at a molecular and cellular level to move to animal-based studies and then to patient-oriented clinical research, ultimately leading to improved patient care.
+NIMHD convenes innovative research teams and equips them with essential tools and critical resources needed to tackle the nation's complex health problems.